tkent198/modRSW_EnKF/README.md

 ------------- | -------------
 Nk  | 200
 ic  | init_cond_topog_cos
-Nmeas  | 5
+Nmeas  | 3

 To run this from the terminal:
 ```
 python run_modRSW.py
 ```

-First, the initial conditon is generated and plotted (FIGURE?).
-After closing this manually, the integration starts.
+First, the initial conditon is generated and a figure saved in  ```cwd/test_model```.
+Then the integration starts and figures are saved in  ```cwd/test_model``` at the given times.
+This should be clear from the text that is printed to the terminal.
+When ```tmax``` is reached, the integration stops and a summary of the simulation is printed to the terminal.

 To kill at any point, press ```Ctrl+c```.